In a small town in Syria, soldiers are celebrated as heroes and grieving families are nourished on propaganda.

 Developed as part of the Royal Court International Department's long-term project with writers from Syria and Lebanon, the play premiered

-at the Royal Court Theatre, London, in the Jerwood Theatre Downstairs, on 24 November 2017, in a production directed by Hamish Pirie.
+at the Royal Court Theatre, London, in the Jerwood Theatre Downstairs, in November 2017, in a production directed by Hamish Pirie.

 Extra Content: read an interview with Liwaa Yazji in The Guardian, 28 November 2017.